-- 1 The official languages of the Confederation shall be German, French and Italian.
-Romansh shall also be an official language of the Confederation when communicating with persons who speak Romansh. - 2 The Cantons shall decide on their official languages.
-In order to preserve harmony between linguistic communities, the Cantons shall respect the traditional territorial distribution of languages and take account of indigenous linguistic minorities. - 3 The Confederation and the Cantons shall encourage understanding and exchange between the linguistic communities. - 4 The Confederation shall support the plurilingual Cantons in the fulfilment of their special duties. - 5 The Confederation shall support measures by the Cantons of Graubünden and Ticino to preserve and promote the Romansh and the Italian languages.
+- 1 The official languages of the Confederation are German, French and Italian.
+Romansh is also an official language of the Confederation when communicating with persons who speak Romansh. - 2 The Cantons shall decide on their official languages.
+In order to preserve harmony between linguistic communities, the Cantons shall respect the traditional territorial distribution of languages and take account of indigenous linguistic minorities. - 3 The Confederation and the Cantons shall encourage understanding and exchange between the linguistic communities. - 4 The Confederation shall support the plurilingual Cantons in the fulfilment of their special duties. - 5 The Confederation shall support measures by the Cantons of Graubünden and Ticino to preserve and promote the Romansh and the Italian languages. - Adopted by the popular vote of 23 Sept.
+2012, in force since 23 Sept.
+2012 (Federal Decree of 15 March 2012, Federal Council Decree of 29 Jan.
+2013 AS 2013 435; BBI 2009 613, 2010 1, 2012 3443 6899, 2013 1135).